In-depth analyses of top restaurant wine lists

 Scores: Quality: 115.39 Value: 150.33 Impression: 15.60 Total: 281.32

 When I wrote The Top 100 UK Restaurant Wine Lists 12 years ago, the top scoring list got a score of 190.35.
-The criteria was a bit different then (we gave points for good value wines but didn’t deduct points for overvalued wines then, which we are doing now), so it makes this score even more remarkable.
+The criteria were a bit different than (we gave points for good value wines but didn’t deduct points for overvalued wines then, which we are doing now), so it makes this score even more remarkable.
 Are there other restaurants around that can beat this score?

 For our scoring criteria please go to https://www.winebehindthelabel.org/nevilles-blog/restaurant-wine-lists/

 And to look at our value for money criteria in both shops and restaurants, please go to https://www.winebehindthelabel.org/ratings/